palash25/coredns/plugin/kubernetes/README.md

   This allows the querying pod to continue searching for the service in the search path.
   The search path could, for example, include another Kubernetes cluster.

-## Health

-This plugin implements dynamic health checking.
-Currently this is limited to reporting healthy when the API has synced.

 ## Watch

 This plugin implements watch.
 A client that connects to CoreDNS using `coredns/client` can be notified